MatuaDoc/OnslowCollege.github.io/12dtc/programming/lists-01-search.md

 | :-- | :-: | :-: | :-: | :-: |
 | | "Hubert" | "Dewford" | "Llewellyn" | "Webbigail" |

-## 2.3.3 Slicing to the end
+## 2.2.3 Slicing to the end

-To create a subsection from a specified index to the end of a list, remove the second number from the subscript.
+To create a slice from a specified index to the end of a list, remove the second number from the subscript.
 For example:

 ```python
 ducks = ["Hubert", "Dewford", "Llewellyn", "Webbigail", "Lena", "Violet"]